-The McKinsey consulting case interview – there are so many things to become familiar with in McKinsey consulting interview prep.
+The McKinsey case interview – there are so many things to become familiar with in McKinsey consulting interview prep.
 Of course, there are the basics that you have to learn.
+You have to know case frameworks and structures, but not be married to any one of them.
+You have to nail your case math.
+You need to present a confident and data driven conclusion.
 But additionally, there are things that most people don’t know that can make a difference on interview day.
-Listen to Jenny Rae as she drills down on those things most never knew about McKinsey case interview examples.
+Listen to Jenny Rae as she gives four McKinsey case interview tips that most never knew about!

 McKinsey Case Interview: 4 Things You Never Knew YouTube Transcription:

 The McKinsey case interview.
 There’s a lot to know, about McKinsey consulting case interviews but there’s also a lot that you never knew.
 Hi, I’m Jenny Rae, the Managing Director of Management Consulted, and for the last eight years I’ve been training people to succeed in McKinsey case interview prep, along with my amazing team that is ex-MBB.
 We’ve noticed a couple of things that most people don’t know.
 This is true even the day before they’re about to walk in to their McKinsey interview.
 So we thought it would be helpful for you to know these 4 things.

 The Interviewer Did Not Do The Case

 Number one, in a McKinsey case interview, the interviewer did not do the case that they’re using.
 This is an important factor because they’re relying largely on a script that they walk in with.
 The script was created by a central bank in McKinsey & Co.
 They learned the script and they’re following it as they go.
 So when you ask for information or contacts or insights outside of the script they don’t have it.
 That’s why the McKinsey cases follow a command-and-control methodology, or an interviewer-led methodology.
 Because they don’t have information other than what is in the written case that they’re going to say.